-Mrs. F. Archer (Head of Dept.); Mrs. N. Chauhan; Mr. D. Cunningham and Mr. R. Florence
+Mrs. F. Archer (Ass.
+CL Humanities); Mrs. N. Chauhan and Mr. D. Cunningham

 KEY STAGE 3 - The Geography department deliver an exciting and engaging Key Stage 3 course for Cardinal Newman students.
 With a blend of both human and physical topics, students develop a detailed awareness of the world around them and their place and impact on the local, national and global environment.
 The course is designed to embed and develop the literacy and numeracy skills required for GCSE should the students decide to pursue the subject at Key Stage 4.
 Our overall aim is to use the Geography curriculum to provide our students with highly transferable skills that will fully equip them for further study but also for their future in the modern employment market.
 An overview of the curriculum is outlined below: